 - Sleep apnea and also breathing issues.

 - Specific cancer types (endometrial, bust, colon, kidney, gallbladder, liver).

 - Mental diseases, such as clinical depression, anxiety, and others.

-- Body pains and also problem with certain physical features.
+- Body pains and also problems with certain physical features.

-- Usually, a boosted risk of mortality contrasted to those with a healthy and balanced BMI.
+- Usually, a boosted mortality risk is contrasted to those with a healthy and balanced BMI.